Notice and Takedown procedure

 - The notice can contain the following requests:

 - Information of a customer should deleted or made inaccessible;

-5.1 In case we receive a request from a customer, with whom Greenhost has a hosting agreement, for removal of information or making information inaccessible, Greenhost will review the request as follows:
+- In case we receive a request for removal of information that is posted by a customer with whom Greenhost has a hosting agreement, or for making this information inaccessible, Greenhost will review the request as follows:

 - If the relevant information, in the opinion of Greenhost, is manifestly unlawful, an urgent appeal is sent to the customer to remove the offending information;

 - If the customer does not abide to this request immediately, the offending information will be made inaccessible or removed, unless the customer has sufficiently demonstrated that there is no unlawful information.
 In that case Greenhost decides if the information will be made inaccessible or removed;

 - Greenhost will ensure that only the illegal information will be removed